-As the world continues to recover from 2020, it’s natural to tally the past year's impacts.
-Whether it be the countless jobs that were lost or the upheaval experienced by the healthcare industry, it’s hard to fully gauge the impacts that COVID-19 has had on the economy and job markets.
+As economic recovery from 2020 continues, it’s hard to account for the past year's impacts.
+Beyond the terrible loss of life and and upheaval experienced by the healthcare industry, COVID-19 upended traditional employment.
 Globally, the unemployment rate has increased an average of 2.2% among advanced economies.
-Countries like Australia and New Zealand saw these numbers increase to roughly 7%, while North America has seen unemployment numbers peak at around 10%.
+Countries like Australia and New Zealand saw these numbers increase to roughly 7%, while North America saw unemployment numbers peak at around 10%.
 Consider these figures from November 2020:

 New Zealand unemployment was at 6.8%, up 2.7% from pre-COVID